Cray-HPE/docs-csm/troubleshooting/cms_barebones_image_boot.md

 These images include everything necessary to fully boot a compute node to a login prompt.
 However, [Boot Orchestration Service (BOS)](../glossary.md#boot-orchestration-service-bos) sessions used to boot them **will never report success**.
-This is because they do not have the necessary credentials built-in to allow the BOS state reporter to notify BOS of the successful boot.
+This is because they do not have the necessary credentials built-in to allow the [BOS reporter](../operations/boot_orchestration/Reporter.md) to notify BOS of the successful boot.
 These credentials can be added by customizing the image using the [Configuration Framework Service (CFS)](../glossary.md#configuration-framework-service-cfs) (the `compute_nodes.yaml` playbook from the CSM